mattcroat/joy-of-code/posts/animation-with-svelte/animation-with-svelte.md

 ## Accessibility

-If you're using any motion you have to be responsible because it can make someone sick and you have to respect if they have set [prefers-reduced-motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion).
+If you're using motion you have to be responsible because it can make someone sick and you have to respect their preference for [prefers-reduced-motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion).

 That being said **reduced motion** doesn't mean **no motion**!
 You just have to adjust the values to something more sensible for those users.